Bassam Ismail

 Teaching an LLM to ignore the recap and surface the homework

 Here is a real classroom note, lightly paraphrased: "Today learners revised two-digit addition with regrouping and completed pages 14 to 16.
 Most were able to carry over correctly.
 We will continue practice.
 Spelling assessment on Unit 5 words this Friday."
 Four sentences.
 Three of them are a recap of a day that has already happened.
 One of them is the only thing a parent needs to act on.
-A useful school assignment assistant has to read all four and surface exactly one.
+Getting an LLM to extract action items and nothing else means reading all four and surfacing exactly one.

 This is the third part of a series on building a school-assignment assistant for one child.
 Earlier parts covered why it exists and how the raw notes get scraped out of the school portal.
 This part is about the feature that makes the whole thing worth having, and it is almost entirely an exercise in teaching a language model to throw work away.